ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.solarwetter/README.md

 ## ToDo
 * Translation of Datapoints
-* Russian translation of settings window
+* Russian translation of a settings window

 ## License

 The MIT License (MIT)

-Copyright (c) 2020 pix
+Copyright (c) 2020-2023 pix

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal